stepanataccolade/docsv2/sources/ci_configure.md

         branches:
           only:
             - master

 ```

-Please note that `type` will be `docker` for Docker Hub, `gcr` for Google Container Registry, `quay` for Quay.io, `aws` for Amazon EC2 Container registry, and `private` for a self hosted private registry.
+Please note that `type` will be `docker` for Docker Hub, `gcr` for Google Container Registry, `quay.io` for Quay.io, `ecr` for Amazon EC2 Container registry, and `private` for a self hosted private registry.

 To build a new production image and then push to a registry,

 ```
 build:
     post_ci:
         - docker build -t manishas/sample-node-prod .
         - docker push manishas/sample-node-prod

 integrations:
     hub:
       - integrationName: your_integration_name